cjwoodruff50/Nanopore_WEHI_cjw/README.md

 PART 2: Dataset Generation.
+        No suitable 16S and 23S rRNA gene datasets created with Oxford Nanopore Technoly's R10.4.1 system were available.
+However an in-silico method to obtain a useful approximation to what could be produced was created to process a metagenomic dataset developed by Sereika et al (M.Sereika et al. NAR July 2022)
         The datasets generated for this study consisted of 5 16S datasets and 5 corresponding 23S datasets.
         Consider the 16S datasets.
-A primary dataset is formed by extracting a 16S rRNA gene sequence from any read found to have one.
+A primary dataset was formed by extracting a 16S rRNA gene sequence from any read found to have one.
 The Rscript

             extract_Sereika_16S23S_v10.R

-        which requires
+        which required
                         rrn_operon_in_silico_16S_ITS_23S_primers_04Aug2021.R

         generates fastq files for each of 16S and 23S rRNA gene sequences.
 The 16S fastq